USS O'Kane (DDG 77) Conducts Replenishment-at-Sea

-210815-N-MR124-1316 PACIFIC OCEAN (Aug.
-15, 2021) A Sailor aboard Arleigh Burke-class guided-missile destroyer USS O’Kane (DDG 77) tests the quality of fuel received from Lewis and Clark-class dry cargo and ammunition ship USNS Matthew Perry (T-AKE 9) during a replenishment-at-sea.
+210826-N-MR124-1038 SOUTH CHINA SEA (Aug.
+26, 2021) Gunner’s Mate 3rd Class Yahir Aguirre, from Laredo, Texas, fires a shot line from Arleigh Burke-class guided-missile destroyer USS O’Kane (DDG 77) to Henry J. Kaiser-class underway replenishment oiler USNS Tippecanoe (T-AO 199) during a replenishment-at-sea.
 O’Kane is deployed supporting Commander, Task Force (CTF) 71/Destroyer Squadron (DESRON) 15, the Navy’s largest forward-deployed DESRON and U.S. 7th Fleet’s principal surface force.
 (U.S. Navy photo by Mass Communication Specialist Seaman Elisha Smith)

 |Date Taken: